Collyz/Theory_Of_Computation_Final_Project/README.md

 ### Limitations:
 - This was only made for Deterministic Finite Automata.
 Non-determinism was beginning to get too complicated, and building the program for DFAs turned out to be a cumbersome endeavor on its own.
 - We were not able to implement a feature that allows the user to step through the DFA state-by-state to see how the machine actually parses an input string.
+I.E. There is no nice animation that shows the progress of the string as it is being read symbol by symbol.
+- Arrows between two states that lead back to one another became cumbersome to draw given the limitations of the library.
+They will still display and lines will be drawn, however the arrow heads are disfunctional and won't give a clear picture unfortunately.

-### Libraries
+### Libraries:
  + P5.js